From Greek Bouzouki to the Producer’s Chair: Meet Mentor Liad Vanounou

 "Watching a band grow – seeing their progress over time.
 A song that started off rough slowly takes shape, and suddenly they own it.
 That transformation is so satisfying."

-"Mostly two things: technical difficulty, and lack of self-confidence.
+"Mostly two things: technical difficulty and lack of self-confidence.
 First, I simplify parts or offer easier alternatives.
 Second, I try to create a chill, supportive environment where people feel heard.
 Sometimes a kind word or a joke is all it takes to bring the vibe back."

 "If the level is high, I dive deeper – stage presence, sound shaping, gear tone, arrangements, the fine details.
 If I feel the group can handle it without stress, I’ll explore every angle of the song."